Remote Setup (RSI)

 Set up:

-2. Start LiveVoice in the web browser, using the speaker link you will get from the event organizer (LiveVoice admin)
+- Start LiveVoice in the web browser, using the speaker link you will get from the event organizer (LiveVoice admin).
+We recommend Chrome as preferred browser.

-Using other video tools: Of course you can also decided to use another live video transmission tool, like Zoom or Teams to transmit the signal instead of the LiveVoice video transmission.
+Using other video tools: Of course you can also decide to use another live video transmission tool, like Zoom or Teams, to transmit the signal instead of the LiveVoice video transmission.
 The setup with camera and audio will still be the same.
 It is just important that the tool will transmit the signal in real time (not like YouTube or other streaming services that add about 20 seconds of delay for buffering; otherwise the interpreters would see and hear what is going on with a delay).
+However, please be aware that using a second video tool will make life for interpreters a bit more complicated, as they will have to use two tools next to each other instead of only LiveVoice.

 If you use LiveVoice for the video transmission, here is how to set up a video channel.